 I also came across this slide about human body cooling at an energy exhibition a long time back.
 I find this one hard to believe but if it is even half true, it is showing how dramatic the effect of radiation is on comfort.
 Cold stone floors in very hot countries certainly seem to help at midday.

 This particular topic came up for me while advising on the heating at a village hall.
 The hall is infrequently used and un-insulated, so if they choose a quick ‘blast’ of heat from cold, the cold walls and cold floors would have a negative effect on comfort.
 Occupants would radiate themselves, but get little back from the surroundings.
-To compensate for the lack of radiation, and to restore comfort, the air temperature may need to be set warmer.
-They could choose to keep the hall at a medium temperature all the time, this may add to comfort by removing the cold surfaces, but it is also a continuous loss of heat to the outside.
-I started to feel that I knew nothing about heating since I had no idea how to work out how much ‘discomfort’ could be caused by cold walls’, and how much warmer the air temperature needs to be to achieve comfort.
-I then quickly realised that nobody else knew either.
+To compensate for the lack of radiation, and to restore comfort, the air temperature may need to be set warmer than normal.
+They could choose to keep the hall at a medium temperature all the time, this may add to comfort by removing (or reducing) the cold surfaces, but heating is also a continuous loss of heat to the outside.
+I started to feel that I knew nothing about heating since I had no idea how to work out how much ‘discomfort’ could be caused by cold walls’, and how much warmer the air temperature needs to be, to achieve comfort in a room with low radiant heat.
+I soon realised that nobody else knew either.

 For intermittently heated buildings, and those with stone walls and stone floors in particular, then there could at times be a considerable lack of radiation and this could lead to discomfort.

 There is of course a well-established, simple and effective way of addressing this ‘shortfall’, and that is to fit infrared heaters overhead.
-Indeed, they are used frequently in churches, which must be the hardest of all buildings to heat, being infrequently used and with no insulation.
+Indeed, they are used frequently in churches, which must be the hardest of all buildings to heat, being infrequently used and with solid cold walls and no insulation.

-However, my experience of such heaters is that they are usually sized generously by installers wanting ‘its’s nice and toasty warm’ feedback from occupants.
-But many such community buildings are on a limited budget, so maybe the design brief should be – low running cost with acceptable warmth.
+However, my experience of such heaters is that they are usually sized far too generously by installers wanting ‘its’s nice and toasty warm’ feedback from occupants.
+But many such community buildings are on a limited budget, so maybe the design brief should be – low running cost with acceptable warmth…. you won’t find a salesman giving that pitch!

-The more I think about it, maybe every old intermittently-heated building should have at least a small amount of radiant heat input, but finding an installer to fit a small infra-red heater might be hard…. like asking a good chef for just one plain cheese sandwich!
+The more I think about it, maybe every old intermittently-heated building should have at least a small amount of radiant heat input, but finding an installer to fit a small infra-red heater might be impossible…. like asking a good chef for just one plain cheese sandwich!
 And controlling it is another matter.
+Turning radiation on and off is not generally comfortable.
 Radiant globe sensors do exist, but you won’t easily find them.
 Hopefully, as time goes on, controls will get better.

 I was pondering the development and fine-tuning of heating systems.
-For cars, fuel economy is so easy to measure, so there is a natural evolution towards better efficiency, but for heating, it’s extremely difficult to measure net-effectiveness of installed heating systems.
-The individual products are being developed, but on the installation front, there seems to be little incentive to drive forward little incremental improvements.
-There still seems to be a long way to go.
+For cars, fuel economy is so easy to measure, so there is a natural evolution towards better efficiency, but for heating, it’s extremely difficult to measure ‘comfort’ because its subjective.
+The net-effectiveness of installed heating systems is hard to evaluate.
+The individual products are being developed, but on the installation front, there seems to be little incentive to drive forward the little incremental improvements.
+There still seems to be a long way to go, and I’m guessing that in the future will be better at gauging and correcting any shortfall in radiant heat with older buildings.